The Ultimate Cruise Formal Night Guide is here to help you if you don’t know what to wear on a formal night on a cruise.

 I average around 2 formal nights a week over 3/4 months, twice a year so approximately 60 formal nights a year.
 I spend two months of my life all dressed up!

-Most cruise lines have at least one or two formal nights on a seven day cruise, more on longer cruises.
-Just check the information with your cruise itinerary with the cruise line you are sailing on.
+Most cruise lines have at least one or two formal nights on a seven-day cruise, more on longer cruises.
+Just check the information on your cruise itinerary with the cruise line you are sailing on.

 If you like dressing up or never get the chance at home this is your chance to dress to impress.
 But if you are a little unsure this will guide you whether it is your first cruise or you have not cruised for a while.